 ii.
 Why is the activity in the cochleogram shown as diagonal, rather than straight vertical, lines? iii.
 Why is the periodicity of firing in all the stimulated nerve fibres identical? iv.
 Increase the frequency to about 4000 Hz.
 What has changed in the temporal pattern of the nerve firing?
 Why?
 2. Coding of complex periodic waves Display a periodic complex tone using the sawtooth signal.
 You can change the fundamental frequency (the repetition frequency) of the complex tone as before.
 Set the fundamental frequency to around 200 Hz and the amplitude to about 60 dB.
 A. Coding of harmonic components i.
 How are the harmonics of the complex tone represented in the excitation pattern?
 Can you explain why the peaks in the excitation pattern are not equally spread along the basilar membrane? ii.
 The acoustic signal contains a large number of harmonics.
-How many harmonics are evident in the excitation pattern?
-Why are the higher harmonics not evident? В. Coding g of fundamental frequency How could the fundamental frequency be determined from the excitation pattern using place coding? ii.
+How many separate harmonics can you see in the excitation pattern?
+Why are the higher harmonics not visible as separate peaks?
+Hint: Think about bandwidth.
+B. Coding of fundamental frequency i.
+How could the fundamental frequency be determined from the excitation pattern using place coding? ii.
 How could the fundamental frequency be determined from the temporal coding of nerve firing?